Pallavilathavadlamudi/GENAI/STATISTICS/INTRODUCTION TO GRAPH THEORY(June 3).md

         Use case: Invest in analytics & A/B testing on Product Pages — small changes have big impact because these pages drive user behavior.

     <img src = "https://github.com/Pallavilathavadlamudi/GENAI/blob/main/STATISTICS/Assets/Centralitybasic.png">

+# Graph Database:

+    A graph database is a non-relational database designed to store data in nodes (entities) and edges (relationships) — like a network.

+    Types of Data:

+    Structured Data:
+        organized in rows and columns like in tables Relational databases (e.g., SQL)

+    Semi-structured:
+        Doesn’t fit strict tables, but has tags or markers JSON, XML, CSV

+    Unstructured:
+        No predefined format
+        Text files, emails, images, videos

+    Graph Database:(Fraud Detection)

+    ✔️ It works well with:
+    Data Type	How Graph Databases Handle It
+    Structured	Can import data from SQL databases into graphs Semi-structured	Naturally maps to nodes and edges (e.g., JSON → nodes/links) Unstructured	Can store metadata or tags as graph properties

+    Example:

+    Customer	Node                      Customer
+    Product	Node                         Product
+    Purchase	Edge              Customer → buys → Product Review	Edge                  Customer → reviews → Product Recommendation	Edge       Product → also_bought_with → Product